awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.Modify.md

    + Description
    + Engine Version Compatibility
 **Important**
 You can upgrade to newer engine versions\.
-If you upgrade major engine versions, for example from 5\.0\.6 to 6\.x, you need to select a parameter group family that is compatible with the new engine version\.
+If you upgrade major engine versions, for example from 5\.0\.6 to 6\.0, you need to select a parameter group family that is compatible with the new engine version\.
 For more information on doing so, see [Upgrading engine versions](VersionManagement.md)\.
 However, you can't downgrade to older engine versions except by deleting the existing cluster and creating it again\.
    + VPC Security Group\(s\)
    + Parameter Group
    + Node Type
+**Note**
+If the cluster is using a node type from the r6gd family, you can only choose a different node size from within that family\.
+If you choose a node type from the r6gd family, data tiering will automatically be enabled\.
+For more information, see [Data tiering](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/data-tiering.html)\.
    + Multi\-AZ
    + Auto failover \(cluster mode disabled only\)
    + Enable Automatic Backups